The Lib Dem Plan for Winchester

 Under the Liberal Democrats, Winchester City Council is moving ahead.

-After 8 wasted years under the Conservatives, the City Council is taking action to tackle the climate crisis, investing to improve our city and town centres, recycling more, and helping people through the cost-of-living crisis.
+While other councils are forced to slash services and the failed Conservative Government just makes things worse, the Liberal Democrat City Council is taking action to tackle the climate emergency, investing to improve our city and town centres, recycling more, and helping people through the cost-of-living crisis.

 There’s still much to do.

 We know that the Council works best when it works alongside local people.
-Working together, the Liberal Democrats believe we can address the challenges we all face and look forward confidently to a greener, stronger, fairer future for the Winchester District.
+Working together, the Liberal Democrats believe we can address the challenges our area faces and look forward confidently to a greener, stronger, fairer future for the Winchester District.

 Martin Tod, Liberal Democrat Leader of Winchester City Council